bharatpatil/Internet_Speed_Stability/README.md

 # Internet Speed and Stability Report

-Internet Speed and Stability Report is an reporting application built using:
+Internet Speed and Stability Report is a reporting application built using:

 ##
 - Node.js